Lewis Banda

 Lewis Simon Banda (born 16 September 1982 in Tshabalala) is a Zimbabwean sprinter who specializes in the 400 metres.
+He is from Bulawayo, Zimbabwe.

 His personal best time is 44.58 seconds, achieved in May 2004 in Tucson.
 This is the current Zimbabwean record.
 The same year he reached the semi-finals of the Olympic Games.

+Banda was an All-American sprinter for the Arizona State Sun Devils track and field team, finishing runner-up in the 4 × 100 metres relay at the 2004 NCAA Division I Outdoor Track and Field Championships and in the 4 × 400 metres relay at the 2005 NCAA Division I Outdoor Track and Field Championships.

+Banda transferred to Texas Christian University for his final year of collegiate competition in 2006.
+He was a five-time All-American for the TCU Horned Frogs track and field team during that year, finishing 3rd in the 400 metres at the 2006 NCAA Division I Indoor Track and Field Championships.